f-book-com/megarep/README.md

-tables. - repertoire: the list of repertories that take part in the collaboration, including login data that is necessary for obtaining a read-only access of their databases - dbtype: the list of database types handled by the mega-repertory engine - connector: the actual catalog of query templates
+tables. - repertoire: the list of repertories that take part in the collaboration, including login data that is necessary for obtaining a read-only access of their databases - dbtype: the list of database types handled by the PDC engine - connector: the actual catalog of query templates

 Each row of the connector table must provide four pieces of information.